majacQ/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 This page, and its associated recipes, describes how you can perform specific configuration tasks.
 Recipes include code snippets and examples for you to customize to fit your projects.
 Each recipe in this cookbook relates to a single task that you can perform on the CircleCI platform using your own resources in addition to CircleCI resources such as CircleCI orbs.

-### What Are CircleCI Orbs?
+### What are CircleCI orbs?
 {:.no_toc}

 CircleCI orbs are configuration packages that enable you to get started with the CircleCI platform.
 Orbs enable you to share, standardize, and simplify configurations across your projects.
-You may also want to use orbs as a refererence for configuration best practices.
+You may also want to use orbs as a reference for configuration best practices.

-Refer to the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/) for the complete list of available orbs.
+Refer to the [CircleCI Orbs Registry](https://circleci.com/developer/orbs) for the complete list of available orbs.

 To use an existing orb in your 2.1 [`.circleci/config.yml`]({{ site.baseurl }}/2.0/configuration-reference/#orbs-requires-version-21) file, invoke it with the `orbs` key.
-The following example invokes the [`hello-build` orb](https://circleci.com/orbs/registry/orb/circleci/hello-build) in the `circleci` namespace.
+The following example invokes the [`hello-build` orb](https://circleci.com/developer/orbs/orb/circleci/hello-build) in the `circleci` namespace.

 ```yaml
 version: 2.1